 More about this trial

-Prostate cancer can grow so slowly that it never causes any symptoms.
-So, some men with localised prostate cancer have regular monitoring.
-This is called active surveillance.
-It means you don’t have treatment straight away.
+This means you don’t have treatment straight away.
 Your doctor keeps a close eye on you to check for any signs that the cancer is growing.
-If it does, then you and your doctor will decide which treatment is best for you.
+If it does you and your doctor can decide which treatment is best for you.

 - how willing men are to take part